Ram-Kashyap01/Ram-Kashyap01/README.md

 ---

-## Setup instructions (delete this section once done)

-1. Replace `YOUR_LINKEDIN_USERNAME` with your real LinkedIn handle.
-2. Replace `YOUR_GITHUB_USERNAME` and `swiftpos-repo-name` with your actual repo path, or remove the project section if it's not pushed yet.
-3. Create a new **public** repository named exactly your GitHub username (e.g. if your username is `ramrachuri`, the repo must be named `ramrachuri`).
-4. Add this file to that repo as `README.md`.
+## Add this file to that repo as `README.md`.
 GitHub will automatically render it on your profile page.